 Q11: How do you keep a company competitive in the changing AI landscape?

 Ans: I encourage continuous research, experimentation, and partnerships.
+This ensures long-term AI innovation strategy in organizations.
 I also invest in upskilling teams and exploring new tools such as LLMs, automation workflows, and hybrid cloud solutions.
 Staying adaptable and innovative helps companies stay ahead.

 Q12: How do you evaluate which new AI technologies the company should adopt?

 Ans: I assess the technology’s maturity, cost, compatibility with existing systems, and potential business value.
+This supports AI technology adoption strategy for enterprises.
 I also run controlled pilots before full-scale adoption.

 Conclusion